asm675/armaansingh.github.io/README.md

 #### Technical Skills: Python, SQL, AWS.
 Apache Spark, Kafka, Docker, Terraform, Jenkins.

 ## Education
-- Honours B.Sc., Computer Science (Specialist) | University of Toronto (June 2025)
+- Honours B.Sc., Computer Science | University of Toronto (June 2025)

 ## Work Experience
 **Data Engineer Intern @ University Health Network (_Sept 2023 – August 2024_)**
--Developed and maintained databases, improving data organization and accessibility.
+- Developed and maintained databases, improving data organization and accessibility.
--Enhanced daily Python script performance, achieving substantial efficiency gains by reducing runtime by approximately 70%.
+- Enhanced daily Python script performance, achieving substantial efficiency gains by reducing runtime by approximately 70%.
 Collaborated with a team of developers to migrate the research dataset generation engine to Python.
--Optimized data retrieval processes, demonstrating a proactive approach to enhance efficiency and reporting capabilities.
+- Optimized data retrieval processes, demonstrating a proactive approach to enhance efficiency and reporting capabilities.
--Provided technical support by investigating and resolving issues related to system functionalities and data integration.
+- Provided technical support by investigating and resolving issues related to system functionalities and data integration.
--Contributed to two abstracts, one submitted to the Canadian Society of Nephrology and the other to the American Society of Nephrology (ASN) conference.
+- Contributed to two abstracts, one submitted to the Canadian Society of Nephrology and the other to the American Society of Nephrology (ASN) conference.

 ## Projects